 However, I know while many people are huge crawfish fans, many are not, myself included (I’d rather not work so hard for such a small bite of food!!).
 A shrimp or seafood boil is a great alternative to a crawfish boil, since it has similar flavors and all the fun of a traditional crawfish boil.

 Summer wouldn’t be complete without a southern style seafood boil, so I decided for Father’s Day I would share this special southern tradition with my in-laws.
-Since we were expecting a crowd and I was hosting a baby shower that same weekend, I headed to Sam’s Club to stock up on party supplies like paper goods and food.
+Since we were expecting a crowd and I was hosting a baby shower that same weekend, I headed to the store to stock up on party supplies like paper goods and food.

-While I was at Sam’s Club, I also grabbed a few boxes of Swanson Broth, since I ALWAYS use broth for almost everything I cook that requires water (like rice, sauces, etc.) to enhance the flavor of the dishes and would be cooking the shrimp for the shrimp boil in the broth as well.
-While shopping, I spotted an in store event (who doesn’t love all the in store demos and samples at Sam’s Club!!) and was inspired by the recipe they were featuring to add a quinoa salad, using truRoots Quinoa, to our shrimp boil menu.
-Yes, I’ll admit a quinoa salad is not your typical southern style shrimp boil type of food, but I have been trying to add more whole grains to our diet and due to the fact that truRoots Quinoa is Certified USDA Organic, it is a great option.
+While I was at the store, I also grabbed a few boxes of broth, since I ALWAYS use broth for almost everything I cook that requires water (like rice, sauces, etc.) to enhance the flavor of the dishes and would be cooking the shrimp for the shrimp boil in the broth as well.

 This special Father’s Day meal might have been a bit unconventional, compared to the crawfish boils that I grew up with, but I think my Grandmother would be proud! 🙂